Date: 20 January 2018. Draft Prevention

 my friend Edwin I was able to have a permanently installed 5000btu

 air conditioner on Seaweed.
-It's a great addition to my
+It is a great addition to my

 happiness quotient.
 Because

 cover I have my $100 a/c unit mounted.
-It is neat and tidy,
+This is neat and tidy,

 out of the way and easy to use too.
 Basically, Moby-Cool is